Recycling curbside collection

 How to recycle

-Recycling is as easy as 1, 2, 3
+Recycling is as easy as 1, 2, 3 with your two-chamber recycling cart!

-3. See-through plastic blue bag for containers: pop cans, milk cartons, juice boxes, metal cans, all #1 through #7 plastic containers (e.g. drink bottles, soap bottles, salad and fruit containers), glass bottles and jars.
+2. CONTAINERS UNDER THE BLUE LID: pop cans, milk cartons, juice boxes, metal cans, all #1 through #7 plastic containers (e.g. drink bottles, soap bottles, salad and fruit containers), glass bottles and jars.
 Containers must be rinsed of any liquid or food residue.

-Do not place recycling bags on snowbanks
+Do not place recycling carts on snowbanks

 Recycling depots